Art Basel Miami (pre-Covid edition): A primer for newbies

 |The stylish ambience extends to the cheap seats|

-Another favorite of mine is former video artist Sadie Benning, who's "canvases" are actually carved wood cutouts, reassembled like child's puzzles, and have a thrilling presence:
+Another favorite artist of mine is Sadie Benning, whose "canvases" are actually carved wood cutouts, re-assembled like child's puzzles, and have a thrilling presence.
+I learned that this technique is related to a retro vinyl upholstering style a la the Naugahyde vinyl-coated fabric company:

 |Blow Up 1 & 2; Sadie Benning at Suzanne Vielmetter Gallery|